-The programme gives children and young people a safe place to go during the school holidays where they can socialise, make new friends and get a free, healthy meal.
+Kitchen Social gives children and young people a safe place to go during the school holidays where they can socialise, make new friends and receive a free, nutritious meal.
+During 2021/22, the programme delivered 75,738 meals to 19,771 children and young people.